Travel, experience, conserve with

 This small group trip of only six participants explores by day in a specially modified private catamaran, providing us with exclusivity during encounters through this off-the-beaten track region.
 We come ashore at night to stay in several remote lodges, filled with character and warm hospitality.

 With personalised tuition from a photography tour leader, we have the opportunity to develop our photographic skills and build a fantastic portfolio of landscape and wildlife images during this 12-day tour.
-One opportunity to gather unique images comes in the fascinating spectacle of humpback whales bubble-net feeding as we visit one of the few places in the world where you can see this.
+One opportunity to gather unique images comes in the fascinating spectacle of humpback whales bubble-net feeding, as we visit one of the few places in the world where you can see this.

 Every day is active and engaging.
 During August, we can admire and capture the thrilling behaviour of both brown and black bears as they catch salmon on remote coastal rivers.
 We cruise past immense forests that harbour a rich web of life and discover the unique ports, colourful history, and inspiring Native Alaskan Culture.